reidstidolph/128t-wireguard/README.md

 ```

 #### 4- KNI Interface
 The host KNI is configured to operate in an isolated network namespace called `wireguard`.
 Packets emerging from the Wireguard Linux interface will be routed back to this KNI, so the `Work-From-Home` tenant is configured.
+Addressing for the interface is set to link-local, as is common for network plugins.
 ```
 device-interface  wg-dev
     name          wg-dev